 Imagine a pregnant woman gave birth to a baby mid-air?
 Does the baby belong to the sky?
 It is a complicated question that confounds the most geographically and legally astute: what is the nationality of a baby born on an airplane?
 Assuming that the pregnant mother is even allowed on the plane in the first place, this question is quite a tricky one.
 There have been many attempts over the years to solve the issue but the confusion still remains.

 The problem, however, is determining how high that airspace is because each country has their own definition.
 Some say 43 miles up, some say 99.
-In the Bogota Declaration of 1976, eight equatorial nations claimed their airspace to 22,000 miles above the Earth, where spy satellites plant themselves and look down upon the planet.

 This started long back, enshrined in English common law, this phrase means, “Whoever owns the soil, it is theirs all the way up to heaven and down to hell.”
 Thankfully, this has been modified over the years to mean that each country owns the airspace necessary for the “use and enjoyment” of their plot of land.